External Tools Overview

 WashU provides access to many educational technology tools that have the potential to increase student engagement, foster deeper connections to content, and save you time on teaching and learning tasks.

-Atomic Search Pilot
+Atomic Search

 Atomic Search is a comprehensive search tool that allows instructors and students to search for content in Canvas courses.
 Students and instructors can now easily search their Canvas content in a user-friendly and accessible way.
 They will save time finding the information they need in a course site without spending time searching through all of the content.